-This is a most laudable picture, well-intended and idealised, but also one we could expect from a sociologist who, after mainly-documentary research on Zambian religious movements in the 1970s, subsequently seems to have withdrawn into the tower of high social theory.
-The truth of Les formes, if any, was surely not learned by Durkheim from his (never too extensive) participation in the Dreyfus affair, but through prolonged fieldwork among the povertystricken, displaced and utterly rejected Australian Aboriginals, with the proverbial sweat, blood and tears that attend all good fieldwork - that which truly makes fieldwork a practice that produces truth.
-The amazingly nonracialist choice in favour of the Australian Blacks as Durkheim's showpiece of humanity and its religions was lofty and appeals to us Africans and African Americans, but methodologically such "ethnography by proxy" was not in the least a sufficient condition for the production of any truth whatsoever.
-Did Durkheim truly believe (as many subsequent commentators accused him of) to have captured, with the Australian Aboriginals, the most primitive form of religion?
-He was well aware that the Australians had millennia of cultural history behind them, "comme tous les peuples connus."9
+It is a most laudable picture, well-intended, idealised, but also one we could expect from a sociologist who, after mainly documentary research on Zambian religious movements in the 1970s, subsequently seems to have withdrawn onto the tower of high social theory.
+The truth of Les Formes, if any, should not have been learned by Durkheim in his (none too extensive) participation in the Dreyfus affair, but by prolonged fieldwork among the poverty-stricken, displaced and utterly rejected Australian Aboriginals, with the proverbial sweat, blood and tears that attends all good fieldwork (which makes fieldwork truly a practice that produces truth).
+The amazingly nonracialist choice in favour of the Australian Blacks as Durkheim's showpiece of humanity and its religion, was lofty, and appeals to us Africans and African Americans, but methodologically such 'ethnography by proxy' was not in the least a sufficient condition for the production of any truth whatsoever.

+Did Durkheim truly believe (as many later commentators have reproached him for) to have captured, with the Australian Aboriginals, the most primitive form of religion?
+He was well aware that the Australians had millennia of cultural history behind them,

+'comme tous les peuples connus'7

-Durkheim believed that studying what he thought was a relatively simple form of religion, would bring out the essence of the topic most clearly - although his reasons for classifying religions into simpler and more complex varieties remain unspecified, and no doubt are indebted to the evolutionism en vogue in his time.
-Surely, studies of Australian systems of social and
+He believed that studying what he thought was a relatively simple form of religion, would bring out the essence of the topic most clearly - although his reasons for classifying religions into simpler and more complex varieties remain unspecified, and no doubt are indebted to the evolutionism en voque in his time.
+Surely, studies of Australian systems of social and natural classification8 have revealed the extreme complexities of that continent's cultures, as compared to which those of the Ancient Greeks, the Ancient Chinese, modern folk culture in Western Europe, or some African systems of